 No unsupported future-care dollar figure is being inserted.
 The records nevertheless support a future-damages discussion.
 Luis was discharged to independent living and a home exercise program, not because the crash never mattered, but because he improved after months of treatment.
 At discharge, the sleep goal remained only partially met and right internal rotation remained limited enough that additional stretching and scapular stabilization were prescribed.
 If symptoms persist or flare with physical work, future evaluation, therapy, medication, or imaging may be reasonably necessary.
 State Farm should account for that risk in its offer.

-Causation and eggshell/aggravation considerations

 The uploaded treatment records repeatedly connect Luis's complaints to the October 6 collision.
 The first medical visit occurred two days after the crash.
 The diagnoses, PT referral, and later PT records are consistent with the mechanism and with the property damage.
 The PT and urgent care records do not identify a competing pre-existing condition causing the right shoulder/cervical complaints; the PT notes list no past medical history reported.
-To the extent State Farm contends there was any pre-existing susceptibility, Arizona jurors are instructed to compensate the harm caused or aggravated by the defendant's negligence.
-The defense does not get a discount because the injured person was young, tried to work, or improved only after a structured course of care.

-Arizona jury value

-An Arizona jury would be asked to evaluate the nature, extent, and duration of the injury; pain, discomfort, and suffering; medical expenses; loss of earnings or earning capacity where supported; and loss of enjoyment of life.
-This case has a strong jury theme: a cited left-turn collision took a 19-year-old laborer from normal physical work into months of medical treatment, missed work, sleep interruption, shoulder limitation, and a forced career adjustment.
-The bills are not enormous, but the story is human, credible, and supported by objective liability evidence.

-Settlement posture

-State Farm should make a written settlement offer by June 4, 2026.
-The offer should separately identify the amount allocated to medical specials, pain and suffering, functional loss, wage-loss/earning-capacity considerations, and any property-damage or lien issues State Farm contends remain unresolved.
-If State Farm disputes any treatment, bill, diagnosis, or causal link, identify the exact record, exact charge, and exact basis for the dispute.
-A generalized "minor impact" or "soft tissue" valuation will not be treated as a good-faith evaluation of this file.

-If State Farm does not make a fair written offer, we are prepared to move the case into litigation in the appropriate Pima County forum.
-In litigation, the defense will have to answer for the police citation, the left-turn violation, the crash photographs, the treatment chronology, and the testimony of a young worker describing how this collision changed his ability to earn a living.
-Please govern your evaluation accordingly.
+We look forward to hearing from you.

 Sincerely,